 We install air conditioners to help us feel relaxed in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just annoying.
 It can greatly influence your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you have a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

-What can I do?
+What should you do?

 Check your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve exchanged your air filter, try replacing it with a brand new one.
 We typically recommend changing your filter every three months.
 But it’s also vital to keep in mind other elements that would require you to replace it more repeatedly, such as pets in the home or if a family member has allergies or asthma.

 If you’ve exchanged the filter and it’s not helping, it’s probably time to reach out for some help.
 Especially if it’s been an extended period of time since your last air conditioning inspection.
 They can assess the situation to see if a thorough cleaning can do the job.
 You might consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would benefit from a proper cleaning.

 If you have anxiety about the odors in your home, Thurston Heating & Air Conditioning can help you take a look at the situation and discuss possible solutions.
 You should be able to enjoy your cool indoor space in the warmer summer months, without having to suffer with undesirable odors.
 You can arrange an appointment with us online or give us a shout at 308-624-3485.